ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/target-groups.md

 Target groups are a collection of target servers that will receive and process requests to the load balancer.

-To add your target groups, first go to the load balancer you want to add the target group to.
+To add your target groups, first go to the load balancer you want to add the target group too.
 Then click `Target Groups` on the tabs at the top of the screen, followed by `Create Target Group`.

 ![Target Groups Tab](../files/target_groups_1_small.png)